 The text is exactly the same text you find when our page shows up in search results because they’re both being pulled from the page’s title tag in the HTML code.

-Let me show you an example to prove my point.
 Let’s say you were searching the web for resources on how to tie your shoes.
 You see something like this upon conducting a search “how to tie shoes”:

 If you were actually looking for a resource for tying your shoes, you would naturally choose the second result here even though it isn’t the highest in ranking.
 Why?

 The first link isn’t too bad, but it’s not as relevant to your search as the second link is.
 It seems like clicking through will send you to a page where you can shop for shoes.